Using the Calvin T. Ryan Library after you graduate

 You should also check with your local public library.
 Many public libraries offer access to a large number of electronic collections, though they may be less scholarly than what we have access to here.
 For example, Nebraska residents are provided with free online access to thousands of full-text magazine, journal, and newspaper articles, biographical and business information, genealogical resources, and more through NebraskAccess.

 At the Calvin T. Ryan Library, only current UNK faculty, students, and staff are eligible to use Interlibrary Loan/Document Delivery (ILL/DD) services to support their research and instructional needs.
-However, most libraries offer Interlibrary Loan services; thus, if you find a book or article that your local library does not have access to, you can request it through their Interlibrary Loan.
+However, most public libraries offer Interlibrary Loan services; thus, if you find a book or article that your local library does not have access to, you can request it through their Interlibrary Loan.

 Open Access Journals

 Other resources to be aware of are "open access" journals that are available for free and in full text to readers on the Web.
-You can see a list of these journals and search for articles at the Directory of Open Access Journals.
+You can find a list of these journals and search for articles at the Directory of Open Access Journals.
 You may also try searching Google Scholar to find full text articles that are sometimes posted on authors' websites or institutional repositories.
 You should check with your local library about getting access to an article before you order one from a publisher, but most articles are also available for a fee from the publisher's website.

 Another option for research is an individual monthly or annual pass from JSTOR that provides access to 1,500 journals from JSTOR's archive collection.
 JPASS fees range from $19.50 for a monthly to $199 for an annual pass.
 Discounts are being made available to JSTOR's Register & Read users as well as to members of scholarly societies whose journals are included in the JPASS Collection.
 For more information on JPASS, visit http://jpass.jstor.org.